FINANCIAL CONTRIBUTIONS ARE APPRECIATED AND WELCOMED

 *Board games – We have plenty of board games and do not have the space to store more.

 *Sewing and Knitting Materials – We can use yarn.
-The yarn has to be certain colors and thicknesses.
+The yarn has to be certain colors and thicknesses for certain projects.
 Please ask before donating large quantities of yarn.
 798-6406.

 The reason for the restriction on the above items is simple: we want to discourage persons who are trying to empty out a house of a deceased loved one, or to clean out a house of a loved one going into long-term care.
 We understand that it may be difficult to throw away so many of the above mentioned items.
 The Center is just not able to properly take on a car or SUV full of items.
 The Goodwill, Salvation Army and Seamen’s Center on Shipyard Blvd. are much better equipped to handle large drop-offs.